Install OpenClaw. Then run:

 See the Building a Component Plugin guide for the full walkthrough.

-getServiceUrl(serviceName, consumerName?) — resolves a service URL via: consumer config → core config → default port constants.probeService(serviceName, consumerName?, timeoutMs?) — probes /status then /health endpoints, returns a ProbeResult with health status and version.probeAllServices(consumerName?, timeoutMs?) — probes all known services (server, watcher, runner, meta).checkRegistryVersion(packageName, cacheDir, ttlSeconds?) — checks npm registry for the latest version with local file caching (default 1-hour TTL).jeeves install # Seed identity, protocols, platform content; create core config
+getServiceUrl(serviceName, consumerName?) — resolves a service URL via: consumer config → core config → default port constants.probeService(serviceName, consumerName?, timeoutMs?) — probes /status then /health endpoints, returns a ProbeResult with health status and version.probeAllServices(consumerName?, timeoutMs?) — probes all known services (server, watcher, runner, meta).checkRegistryVersion(packageName, cacheDir, ttlSeconds?) — checks npm registry for the latest version with local file caching (default 1-hour TTL).jeeves install # Seed identity, protocols, platform content, skill, core config

 jeeves uninstall # Remove managed sections, templates, config schema